 Dr. Scott Price was born and raised in New York City.
-He attended Vassar College in Poughkeepsie, N.Y. and received fellowship awards for Biological as well as
+He attended Vassar College in Poughkeepsie, N.Y. and received fellowship awards for Biological as well as for Medical Studies.

 He then attended the Albert Einstein College of Medicine in NYC before completing his Orthopaedic Surgery residency at Montefiore Medical Center.
 He completed a year of chief residency before moving to Cincinnati for a year of fellowship training in sports medicine and adult joint reconstruction at the prestigious Cincinnati Sports Medicine Institute under the tutelage of Dr. Frank Noyes.